 Great for: Adding depth, visualizing ecosystems and structures

 With isometric illustration you’re dipping your toes in the 3D world, letting you experiment with depth and perspective in a way that isn’t possible with traditional 2D illustration.
-This helps you create a richer visual experience that can be a great treat to the viewer.
+This helps you create a richer visual experience that can be a great treat for the viewer.
 That said, isometric data visualization is generally not recommended because it can misrepresent the data.

 Example: This Lucidworks infographic uses isometric illustrations combined with 2D visualization to support the core story: bias in data science.